maikelronnau/AgNOR-Mask-Generator/README.md

 ## Usage

 Double click on the executable in `dist/` to open the application.
 To have execution logs saved to a file, run the executable from a command prompt with the argument `-d`.
 For example:

+**Note**: Instructions use the executable for Windows but they also apply for Linux, except that the Linux executable does not have the `.exe` extension.

 ```console
 "AgNOR Slide-Image Examiner.exe" -d